ralphje/django-internationalflavor/README.rst

     scripts/mergemessages.py

-This command will also synchronize with file named ``django_only.po``, which can be used by translators to translate messages (instead of the huge ``django.po`` file that also contains CLDR strings).
+This command will also synchronize with a file named ``django_only.po``, which can be used by translators to translate messages (instead of the huge ``django.po`` file that also contains CLDR strings).

 The repository should only contain a compiled ``django.mo`` file, the ``cldr.po`` and ``django_only.po`` files don't